drbean/edit/jeffreykuo/send_editing_Final_send.md

 1\.
 The cutting mechanism leaves tool marks (scallops and cusps), and the resulting surface texture of the workpiece is a faithful representation of the parameter changes of the machining process, typically the effect of changes to jerk setting values.
-According to SVM and CNN results, the six selected texture features would be significant characteristics of the image.
+The SVM and CNN results show the six selected texture features are significant characteristics of the image.

 2\.
-The training data included four different curvature zones, which could be simulated as a practical case that included various contour surfaces.
-This approach system could predict the surface roughness with 14 groups of jerk settings in all zones.
-The image texture characteristics of the workpiece surface can be predicted from the input including the information about the workpiece, dynamic parameters of the machine, and cutting conditions.
-Surface roughness can be estimated from the texture characteristics of the workpiece surface.
-Also, the processing time required can be estimated from the input processing conditions.
-The final average estimated performances are only 0.272% and -0.472% error rate for the roughness and machining time especially.
+The training data included four different curvature zones, simulating a typical workpiece that includes various contour surfaces.
+The system was able to predict the surface roughness for 14 groups of jerk settings in all zones.
+The image texture characteristics of the workpiece surface could be predicted from the input that included the information about the workpiece, dynamic parameters of the machine, and cutting conditions.
+Surface roughness could be estimated from the texture characteristics of the workpiece surface.
+Also, the processing time required could be estimated from the input processing conditions.
+The final average estimated performances produced only 0.272% and -0.472% error rates for roughness and machining time, respectively.

 3\.
-To summarize the function of this study, an integrated system for manufacturing performance prediction would be proposed as shown in Fig
+To summarize the achievements of this study, an integrated system for manufacturing performance prediction is available, as shown in Fig
-10. The real high-speed 5-axis machining system (in Fig 2) can be replaced with a virtual machine tool module.
-We have successfully demonstrated the integrated prediction system with the input: workpiece information, cutting parameters and machine tool parameter, as this experiment.
-And the output: predicted roughness, compared with the measured data were shown in Table 8.
-The predicted machining time and actual values were the same as in Table 7.
-An additional branch of the system is the roughness prediction module combined with surface texture processor can be used as an independent module for surface quality inspection system while surface images of a workpiece are available.
+10. A real high-speed 5-axis machining system (in Fig 2) can be replaced with a virtual machine tool module.
+We have successfully demonstrated the integrated prediction system with the input: workpiece information, cutting parameters and machine tool parameters, as an experiment.
+And the output: predicted roughness, compared with the measured data shows only minimal error (in Table 8).
+The predicted machining time and the actual values were only minimally different (see Table 7).
+A separate branch of the system, the roughness prediction module combined with surface texture processor, can be used as an independent module for surface quality inspection when surface images of a workpiece are available.

 4\.
-Additionally, it can be observed from CNN\'s feature map analysis that different jerk value settings can produce different higher-level patterns deeper in the network.
-As shown in the pictures in Table 4, the same area of concern will have different features, with variations that represent the jerk indeed giving rise to different textural features.
+Additionally, it can be observed from the CNN feature map analysis that different jerk value settings can produce different higher-level patterns deeper in the network.
+As seen in the pictures in Table 4, the same area of concern will exhibit different features with different jerk settings, showing that jerk does indeed give rise to different textural features.
-Equivalent jerk settings will have similar feature images, proving again that jerk is an important parameter that affects surface texture during synchronous machining.
-The results of this study and the comparison with other literatures on the surface roughness prediction system were listed in Table 9.
+Equivalent jerk settings will produce similar feature images, proving again that jerk is an important parameter that affects surface texture during synchronous machining.
+The results of this study and comparisons with other research on surface roughness prediction systems are listed in Table 9.

 ![](media/image48.png){width="5.741666666666666in"